Indianapolis Sleep Apnea Treatment

 - Stage Two – Light Sleep: This should account for about 45% of total sleep time.

 - Stage Three – Deep Sleep: This is when the body heals itself and performs many important reparative functions.
 Ideally, this should account for 25% of total sleep time.
-People who have a lack of deep sleep tend to be physically tired.
+People who lack deep sleep tend to be physically tired.

-REM—Rapid Eye Movement (REM) Sleep: This is where most of your memorable dreaming comes from for the night.
+REM—Rapid Eye Movement (REM) Sleep: This is where most of your memorable dreaming condition comes from for the night.
 REM should also account for about 25% of your sleep time.
-People that have a lack of REM sleep tend to feel mentally tired and have a difficult time concentrating.
+People that have lack REM sleep tend to feel mentally tired and have a difficult time concentrating.

 Who is most at risk for Sleep Apnea?